1997 Ballon d'Or

 The 1997 Ballon d'Or, given to the best football player in Europe as judged by a panel of sports journalists from UEFA member countries, was awarded to Ronaldo on 23 December 1997.
 The Brazilian became the youngest winner of the award, at 21 years old.
+On 19 November 1997, the shortlist of 50 male players compiled by a group of experts from France Football was announced.